 About 13 miles along the PCT, passing Glen Aulin along the way, we turned right and headed up to McCabe Lakes and hiked to the top of Sheep Peak, a mostly indescript, not quite 12K ft peak (11842 ft.), that nevertheless was a grand adventure, with a spectacular view.
 We took many pictures with Mt Conness in the background, and tried some panoramas with our small point and shoot.
 It’s hard to capture sweeping 360 views in a single frame.

 We left Thursday night around 9pm after getting off work and cooking up a yummy dinner the comfort of our own home, and hiked out to Horizon Ridge before setting up camp.
 In some ways I like hiking in the dark – it’s usually very quiet and peaceful.
 Plus, this was an out and back trip, so we got to see the scenery, and the flowers that we walked past in the dark on our way out.

 For more random notes about our trip, in no particular order

+Sometimes, it’s the little things.
 I got out of work late today.
 It was a long day, and I’m still recovering from this stupid cold so it felt longer than it was.
 My bike was parked at Curry Village, which meant that instead of a <5 minute bike ride, I was resigned to a whole … Read more

 As it turns out, it has been a embarrassingly long time since I’ve gone backpacking, and I’ve just realized how much I miss it.
 It isn’t that we haven’t been getting out at all.
 Last summer we were pretty excited about getting into some longer runs, and we started getting a little more serious about collecting pictures, but as activities that take only part of a day, we were getting pretty comfortable returning home to the miracle of modern appliances, hot showers and a comfortable bed.
 No longer.